github/training-kit/paths/git-trouble/fc-manycommits.md

     1. Enter: `git commit --amend`, modify the commit message to read "Add file 1-6".
     1. Enter `git push --force`.

-    For more information about the use of `commit --amend`, review the [Commit Message Sucks](/on-demand/git-trouble/03) scenario.

 didnt-push: |
     If you haven't pushed your changes, you can adjust the commits you created without worrying about causing problems for other collaborators using the `reset` command.
 If you created files using the Bash or PowerShell scripts we provided, your commit message history should include 6 commits that look something like this: